Capability Model

 How to use this page:

-1. Start with definitions and outcomes (The 3 AI Buckets).
+1. Start with outcomes - name which AI conversation you are in (The 3 AI Buckets).

 For a detailed intake workflow, see Decision Framework.